ricklyon/ricklyon.github.io/_posts/desserts/cookies/2023-02-26-peanut-butter-cookies.md

 ---
-title: Peanut Butter Cookies
+title: Crunchy Peanut Butter Chocolate Chip Cookies
 date: 2023-02-26 08:19:00 +0007
 categories: [dessert, cookies]
-tags: [peanut butter, sugar]     # TAG names should always be lowercase
+tags: [crunchy peanut butter, sugar, semi-sweet chocolate chips]     # TAG names should always be lowercase
 image: /images/peanut-butter-cookies-lg.jpg
 thumbnail: /images/peanut-butter-cookies-lg.jpg
 ---

-A peanut butter cookie is a type of cookie.
+Makes: 4 dozen cookies

 ## Ingredients

-* 1 cup unsalted butter
+* 1/4 cup butter
-* 1 cup crunchy peanut butter
+* 1/4 cup crunchy peanut butter
-* 1 cup white sugar
+* 1/2 cup sugar
-* 1 cup packed brown sugar
+* 1/2 cup brown sugar
-* 2 eggs 2
+* 2 eggs
-* 1/2 cups all-purpose flour
-* 1 teaspoon baking powder
+* 2 tsp vanilla
-* 1/2 teaspoon salt
+* 1 tsp salt
-* 1 1/2 teaspoons baking soda
+* 1 tsp baking soda
+* 2 1/2 cup flour
+* splash of almond milk
+* semi-sweet chocolate chips (about 2 cups)

 ## Directions

-1. Cream butter, peanut butter, and sugars together in a bowl; beat in eggs.
-2. In a separate bowl, sift flour, baking powder, baking soda, and salt; stir into butter mixture.
-Put dough in refrigerator for 1 hour.
-3. Roll dough into 1 inch balls and put on baking sheets.
-Flatten each ball with a fork, making a crisscross pattern.
-Bake in a preheated 375 degrees F oven for about 10 minutes or until cookies begin to brown.
+1. Melt butter in microwave, stir in peanut butter to melt in residual heat.
+2. Cream in sugars, until mixture looks less grainy.
+3. Beat in eggs and vanilla, until mixture looks airy and paler in color.
+4. Add all dry ingredients and mix.
+If mixture is too tight and dry, add a splash of milk to help release the dough.
+(Note: I added about 2 tsp last time).
+5. Mix in chocolate chips.
+6. Pre-heat oven to 375 F, no fan.
+Using 1 1/2 tbsp cookie scoop, make scoops about 3/4 full, a dozen to a baking sheet.
+7. Bake for 8 minutes, until tops look less wet and are lightly browned.
+Cool on wire rack.

+## Suggestions for next time:
+* see if crunchy vs creamy makes a difference
+* try cow milk, or maybe omit?